wheelo/jasmine-browser/README.md

 - support the asynchronous test.

 While I have not sketched out the other API akin to original 'jasmine' at a higher level yet, you should be awared that they atually exsit and will be brought out in the future.
-What the codes I write down here are only a demonstration of showing how short and runable codes I can write down for a coarse mimic of jasmine.
-So bear the codes of mine.
+What the codes I write down here are only a demonstration of showing how short and runable codes I can write down for a coarse mimic of jasmine(So bear codes of mine for a while).
 There are certain more features comming out near future, features like `createSpy`, `toHaveBeenCalled` and `toHaveBeenCalledWith` are all on schedule to be released.

-There are even another brother module ongoing I write about, namely `jasmine-node`, the one which can test in node.js environment which uses the node module  `process.nextTick` for a pollyfill.
+One last aside, there is even another brother module I am working on, namely `jasmine-node`, this ongoing module is able to perform jasmine test in node.js with a silimar implementation of this 'jasmine-browser'(PS: hint, it uses the node `process.nextTick` for a pollyfill).

 Finally, There are no supports of gulp, webpack or browserify either right now, but they will also be brought out soon, definetely not long afterwards.